-(works which are not required to be undertaken by the Contractor but are an important part of the long term management of compensation measures for the Access Project.)
+(Works which are not required to be undertaken by the Contractor but are an important part of the long term management of compensation measures for the Access Project.)

-- 4.4.1 The following activities are not required to be undertaken by the Contractor but are an important part of the long term management and monitoring of compensation measures proposed for the Access Project. - 4.4.2 In order to protect existing endemic and indigenous flora as well as all proposed reinstatement planting, an island wide programme of pest control (mice, rabbits and other feral animals) is required.
-This should be initiated in advance of all reinstatement planting works associated with the access project and will be monitored on an on going basis. - 4.4.3 Pastures for Wirebird habitat (Deadwood, Longwood and Bottom Woods) may need to be managed initially on an annual basis by mowing until such time as improvements in the agricultural economy can be achieved with the intention that all pastures are ultimately managed for cattle grazing and Wirebird conservation.
-This is currently being addressed through project activity by SHG, St Helena National Trust and the RSPB under a project being funded by the DFID/FCO Overseas Territories Environment Programme.

-- 4.4.4 The Wirebird population of the airport site and areas adjacent to the permanent road should ideally be monitored annually for a minimum of 10 years.
-This could form part of the existing Wirebird monitoring remit undertaken by ANRD.
-The monitoring should include recording incidences of collision of Wirebirds with the fencing. - 4.4.5 A visual assessment followed by small scale particle size analysis should ideally be undertaken of substrate characteristics in areas of habitat re-instatement in the first year following reinstatement and then every second year for a 10 year period. - 4.4.6 Invertebrates in reinstatement areas should ideally be monitored every 3 years (using fixed sample points) for a 10 year period.
+- 4.4.1 The following activities are not required to be undertaken by the Contractor but are an important part of the long term management and monitoring of compensation measures proposed for the Access Project. - 4.4.2 In order to protect existing endemic and indigenous flora and fauna as well as all proposed reinstatement and mitigation areas, programmes of predator and pest control (which shall include, but may not be limited to rats, mice, rabbits and cats) is required.
+This should be developed and initiated in advance of all reinstatement planting works associated with the access project and will be monitored on an on going basis. - 4.4.3 Initiation of a programme of predator control (cats and also rats) and monitoring of Wirebird mitigation pastures to inform on-going management and support maintenance of gains made in pasture/habitat quality for livestock grazing and Wirebird conservation.
+This will need to be addressed through separate project funding and negotiation with SHG, St Helena National Trust, the RSPB and DFID. - 4.4.4 The Wirebird population of the airport site and areas adjacent to the permanent road should ideally be monitored annually for a minimum of 10 years.
+This could form part of the existing Wirebird monitoring remit undertaken by St Helena National Trust but the resources to support this will need to be secured.
+The monitoring should include recording incidences of collision of Wirebirds with the fencing. - 4.4.5 A visual assessment followed by small scale particle size analysis should ideally be undertaken of substrate characteristics in areas of habitat re-instatement in the first year following re-instatement and then every second year for a 10 year period. - 4.4.6 Invertebrates in reinstatement areas should ideally be monitored every 3 years (using fixed sample points) for a 10 year period.
 The survey should include the non-native as well as widespread invertebrate species which will give an idea of the changes taking place.

-Appendix A St Helena's Environmental Ordinances
+Appendix A St Helena's Environmental Legislation

-Endangered, Endemic and Indigenous Species Protection 1996/7 &
+Endangered, Endemic and Indigenous Species Protection Ordinance 1996/7 & 1996/8

-Ordnance 1996/8

 Fishery Limits Ordinance 1977/5

 Fish and Fish Products Regulation Ordinance 1998/4

 Harbours Ordinance 1998

 Merchant Shipping Acts (Application) Ordinance 1195/6

 Spear Gun (Control) Ordinance 1996/17

 St Helena Fisheries Corporation Ordinance 1979/4

 Whale Fisheries Ordinance Cap 127

 Merchant Shipping (Oil Pollution) Order 1981/11

 Oil Pollution (Compulsory) Insurance Regs 1976/7

 National Parks Ordinance 2003

 Conservation and Management of Fishery Resources Ordinance 2003

 Endangered Species Protection Ordinance 2003

 St Helena National Trust Ordinance 2001

 High Seas Fishing Ordinance 2001

-Land Planning and Development Control Ordinance 1998
+Land Planning and Development Control Ordinance 2008

 Birds Protection Ordinance 1996

 Bees Ordinance 2001

 Termites Ordinance 2001

-Plants Ordinance 2001

-Airport Development Ordinance 2006
+Plants Ordinance 2001 Airport Development Ordinance 2006